Live-in Nanny/Educators and Au Pairs

 Private or Government Subsidised?

 An Application Fee of $197.00 (GST inclusive) is payable to process your application*.
-This is a once only but non-refundable payment.
+This is a one time fee but non-refundable payment.

 Following your successful application, we will work with you to select and refine your criteria to ensure you obtain the help you need and want.